Azure/container-apps-deploy-action/README.md

 # Azure Container Apps Build and Deploy

+_This repo extends the existing action to fix upstream issues and allow experimental features such as [add-on services](https://learn.microsoft.com/en-us/azure/container-apps/services)._

 This action allows users to easily deploy their application source to an [Azure Container App](https://azure.microsoft.com/en-us/services/container-apps/) in their GitHub workflow by either providing a previously built image, a Dockerfile that an image can be built from, or using a builder to create a